 The modern ballpoint, which has a long and fascinating history, is still quite relevant.
-While many other pen types have come about and fountain pens have seen a serious resurgence, ballpoints have gotten much better as well.
+While other pen types have gained popularity and fountain pens have seen a resurgence, ballpoints have gotten much better as well.

-Ballpoints are no longer the default writing utensil they once were, but they are still useful and pretty great.
+Ballpoints are no longer the default writing utensil they once were, but they are still useful and pretty great for writing.

 As always, check out our Best Pens page for an overview of all the best pens you can buy today.
 If you only care about ballpoint pens then read on.

 What Is A Ballpoint Pen?